 Late 80s Ovation Elite 1718-4

-My first wood top Adamas-style Ovation, bought in the early Nineties and sold in the early 2Ks.
+My first Adamas-style Ovation, bought in the early Nineties and sold in the early 2Ks.
 It was a very nice guitar.

 2005 Ovation Elite 1778T-OFT

 Lots of fun to look at, but with a significant neck problem.
 Sounded like a shoe box stringed with a rubber band, so I sold it.

 1988 Ovation Collectors 1988-P

 I liked the cosmetics of this guitar, so I bought it on eBay in early 2019.
-Described as “mint”, in fact had a finish crack on rear of the neck.
+Was described by the seller as “mint”, but had a significant finish crack on rear of the neck.
 There were also three superficial finish scratches on the back, near the neck to body joint, that the previous owner had touched up with a marker.
 It also came with a full depth Ovation case, in spite of being a super shallow guitar.
 The electronics worked, but the control plate screws were rusted.
 The paperworks were missing.
-For these reasons I asked a partial reimburse and sold it for the amount I actually paid in November 2018.
+For these reasons I asked a partial reimburse (thank you PayPal!) and sold it in November 2018.
 Anyway it’s a guitar that looks pretty in a picture, but the real thing is mediocre.

 1979 Ovation The Anniversary 1157-7 #159848